microsoft/code-with-engineering-playbook/docs/automated-testing/integration-testing/readme.md

 There is a tradeoff a developer must make between integration test code coverage and engineering cycles.
 With mock dependencies, test data, and multiple environments at test, too many integration tests are infeasible to maintain and become increasingly less meaningful.
 Too much mocking will slow down the test suite, make scaling difficult, and may be a sign the developer should consider other tests for the scenario such as acceptance or E2E.

 Integration tests of complex systems require high maintenance.
 Avoid testing business logic in integration tests by keeping test suites separate.
 Do not test beyond the acceptance criteria of the task and be sure to clean up any resources created for a given test.
 Additionally, avoid writing tests in a production environment.
-Instead write them in a scaled-down copy environment.
+Instead, write them in a scaled-down copy environment.

 ## Integration Testing Frameworks and Tools